Andrew Jackson Bryant: Post-mayoralty

-Grant monument

 Bryant was chairman of a committee charged with erecting a monument to General Grant in Golden Gate Park.

-Mechanics Fair

 He was also chairman of an 1887 committee "to make preparations for an extensive and proper exhibit of interior products at the fair to be given this fall by the Mechanics' Institute."
 Other officers were W.T.
 Garrett, vice president, and William T. Stout, secretary.